emer/eve/README.md

 The world is made using [GoKi](https://github.com/goki/ki) based trees (groups, bodies, joints).

-Rendering can *optionally* be performed using corresponding 3D renders in the `gi3d` 3D rendering framework in the [GoGi](https://github.com/goki/gi) GUI framework.
+Rendering can *optionally* be performed using corresponding 3D renders in the `gi3d` 3D rendering framework in the [GoGi](https://github.com/goki/gi) GUI framework, using an `epev.View` object that sync's the two.

 We also use the full-featured `gi.mat32` math / matrix library (adapted from the `g3n` 3D game environment package).